 It’s interesting how identifiable John Carpenter is as the creator of the Halloween franchise and, in turn, how automatically we are all conditioned to associate the film with its brilliantly eerie theme song, yet that line between the iconic score and the fact that Carpenter was the one who actually composed it is far too rarely drawn.
 In fact, he’s composed the music for the majority of his films.
 Perhaps another irony is that, because his soundtrack work is so phenomenal — melding effortlessly into the visuals, helping to set the tone, and supporting the storyline in a way not many can achieve — his film music is often so effective that it becomes virtually inseparable from the larger project and, in becoming so, can lose its identity beyond just another component in a John Carpenter production.
-Many of those who do know of his composition work are still completely unaware that he released an entire album of brand new non-film related tracks last year through the Sacred Bones label, let alone a follow up just in April.
+Many of those who do know of his composition work are still completely unaware that he ever released Lost Themes, an entire album of brand new non-film related tracks through the Sacred Bones label, last year, let alone a follow up just in April.
 And then, there’s the rest of us who are up on all of this, but still had no clear idea of what to expect from a live John Carpenter concert tour.
 When the information came through that it was being officially listed as a “career retrospective,” it immediately shot to the top of my list of must see performances this year.

 The man of the hour entered from the wings and planted himself behind a synthesizer and music stand stationed center stage.
 He was flanked to his right by Cody Carpenter, his son from his first marriage with scream queen/author, Adrienne Barbeau (The Fog, The Thing, Swamp Thing, Creepshow, etc), behind a second synth set up.
 Manning a guitar to his left was his godson, Daniel Davies — now 34, the son of Kinks guitarist/songwriter/vocalist, Dave Davies, moved in with the Carpenter family as a teenager.
 Set further back were John Konesky, John Spiker, and Scott Seiver — all from Tenacious D‘s band — on guitar, bass, and drums, respectively.
 Behind them all was a large projection screen.

-The first song that they kicked into was the title theme from Escape From New York, the 1981 futuristic sci-fiction action flick featuring Barbeau and known for helping, former Disney child star, Kurt Russell finally break out of the squeaky clean image that had plagued him, through taking on the role as stubble-faced eye-patch sporting mercenary protagonist, Snake Plisskin.
+The first song that they kicked into was the title theme from Escape From New York, the 1981 futuristic sci-fic action flick featuring Barbeau and known for helping, former Disney child star, Kurt Russell finally break out of the squeaky clean image that had plagued him, through taking on the role as stubble-faced eye-patch sporting mercenary protagonist, Snake Plisskin.
 Segments of the film projected behind the band, as they performed.
 Images of the dystopian wasteland, wherein the entirety of 1997 New York City was to have been transformed into an over-sized prison housing the worlds most dangerous criminals, flashed, as the steady, yet propulsive, beat pulsed forward.
 As with the rest of his work, the track laid the ideal setting for the visual landscape — a landscape which, in this case, was actually filmed in downtown St Louis; the aesthetic benefiting from a huge fire that had gutted the area in 1970.
 Shot through the lens of 1940s film noir and resulting in a high watermark in the director’s career, Carpenter had originally written the film in the mid-70s during the Watergate scandal, when the United States had an all time distrust for political leaders, but it was rejected by studios, most likely, for a similar reason.
 The filmmaker kept the film in his back pocket until he had slightly more pull and released it in the aftermath of the Iranian hostage crisis, when the public was much more receptive in the pre-Rambo era.
 The Escape from New York theme is among 4 of the director’s classic tracks that he recently re-recorded with his new band for a pair of special edition 12-inch vinyl releases; this one appearing as the B-side with the Halloween theme on the reverse.

 Next came the main title from 1976‘s Assault On Precinct 13, a song that was re-recorded for the other 12-inch release (backed with The Fog theme).
 The low budget exploitation suffered a major controversy surrounding its release, due to a scene where a young pigtailed girl with an ice cream cone (played by Kim Richards) was shot point blank by members of a street gang.
 To everyone’s delight, they made sure to project that clip during the show.
 In many ways, the music from Assault On Precinct 13 laid the groundwork for what would become Carpenter‘s trademark sound, with its brooding synths trudging over ethereal sustained keys in the backdrop.
 Believe it or not, the soundtrack was created over the course of only 3 days with the assistance of USC electronic music teacher, Dan Wyman.
-Working with synthesizers and doing the work himself, because they couldn’t afford a soundstage and he figured that he could get “a big sound for cheap,” Carpenter‘s plan was simply to come up with 3 to 5 basic pieces that he could insert into various sections of the film — he hadn’t begun writing to footage, yet, at that stage in his career.
+Working with synthesizers and doing the work himself, because they couldn’t afford a soundstage and he figured that he could get “a big sound for cheap,” Carpenter‘s plan was simply to come up with 3 to 5 basic pieces that he could insert into various sections of the film — he hadn’t begun writing to footage yet, at that stage in his career.
 It’s amazing then, to think how influential that sound went on to become, both in his own work and on that of those that came after him.

 The next couple of tracks, “Vortex” and “Mystery,” both come from Lost Themes.
 The way that the album came about was somewhat interesting, as the music wasn’t created with any real intention behind it other than for John to jam out with his son — and later, his godson — during breaks from the two of them playing video games.
 The story is that Carpenter had recently gotten a new music lawyer who asked him if he had anything new in the way of material.
 Since all that he had was the music that he and Cody had been messing around with, which was, more or less, just improvised, he handed that to him.
 Not long afterward, he received a call informing him that he now had a record deal.
 Apparently, John Carpenter is a huge fan of video games, which is one reason why someone like Metal Gear Solid creator, Hideo Kojima, hasn’t been sued over blatantly pilfering aspects from Escape From New York.
 Then, of course, there’s the Mortal Combat character, Raden, which was modeled off of Lo Pan‘s lightning demi-god from Big Trouble In Little China.
 In 2002, The Thing even received it’s own video game treatment in the form of a first person shooter.
-Things definitely come full circle and I love the idea that, in his later years, someone who has worked as tirelessly to permanently affect our culture is relaxing with some video games and jamming with his kid.
-What I love even more is that he was able to create a whole new chapter in his career, taking him on the road to tour his music live, simply based on something that he was doing to break the monotony of all that button pushing.
+Things definitely come full circle and I love the idea that, in his later years, someone who has worked as tirelessly to permanently affect our culture is just relaxing with some video games and jamming with his kid.
+What I love even more is that he was able to create a whole new chapter in his career taking him on the road to tour his music live, simply based on something that he was doing to break the monotony of all that button pushing.